daherb/GF-for-Python-programmers/Document.md

 ## Types

+(Data-)Types are a more important part in some programming languages than in other languages.
+Sometimes you have to state for each variable what values you should be allowed to save in, other languages like Python are more liberal about it.
+Variables can change their type, i.e. the kind of values they can keep, and only the current value defines in what context they can be used.

 ### Types in Python

 As a Python programmer you usually don't think too much about types.
 Unfortunately in GF types much more important.
 Python is, [by default](https://medium.com/@ageitgey/learn-how-to-use-static-type-checking-in-python-3-6-in-10-minutes-12c86d72677b), dynamically typed.
 GF is statically typed.
 So we'll start by going over Python's type system, and relate that to GF's type system.

 ### Dynamic typing in Python

+#### Basic types

 Basic types in Python consist of Strings and Numbers (Integer, Float, Complex).
 A special case are boolean (logical expression) that will be explained later.
 You can ask Python to give you the type for expressions.
 These types are automatically inferred -- we don't have to tell Python what type